needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-datasets.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseDatasetCreationExample.cs#Example_Behaviour_RefreshDatasets)]

-The script populates a list of datasets for the selected asset.
+The code snippet populates a list of datasets for the selected asset.

 ### Create a dataset